Leyton (company)

 Leyton is an international consultancy headquartered in Paris, France.
-The company specialises in supporting the financial, social, and environmental performance of companies in the innovation sector.
+The company specialises in supporting the financial, social, and environmental performance of companies.

 Leyton’s services include helping businesses access public funding in the form of tax incentives, grants and exemptions, such as R&D tax credits, SR&ED, CIR and Forschungszulage.

 History

 Leyton was co-founded in Paris in 1997 by François Gouilliard and Olivier de Beauminy.

 Leyton’s client portfolio has grown from 500 companies in 2007 to 7,000 in 2018.
 Today Leyton has more than 50,000 clients worldwide.